Daily readings

 47And that penance and remission of sins should be preached in his name, to all nations, beginning at Jerusalem.

-48And you are people giving testimony of these things.
+48And you are witnesses of these things.

 Source note